 In December of 1936, King Edward VIII’s marriage proposal to Wallis Simpson, an American who was in the midst of her second divorce, sparked a constitutional crisis in the British Royal Family over whether Edward should be allowed to remain king if he married Simpson.

-At the time, the Church of England, which the King was the nominal head of, did not allow divorced people to remarry if their spouses were still alive.
-The British public was also uneasy with the idea of the King of Britain marrying an American, although there were technically no rules against it.
+At the time, the Church of England, which the king was the nominal head of, did not allow divorced people to remarry if their spouses were still alive.
+The British public was also uneasy with the idea of the king marrying an American, although there were technically no rules against it.

 Like many British citizens at the time, Virginia Woolf became absorbed in the crisis and recorded every development in her diary.

 Although Virginia first noted a feeling of sympathy for the king among the British public, as he waited longer and longer to make a decision, she noticed the sympathy started to wane and even she herself criticized him for his lack of action on the matter: